 A Century of Service

-100 Years of Community Change The United Way of Saginaw County is a volunteer-directed nonprofit operated by a trained staff.
+For 100 years, United Way of Saginaw County has fought for local residents.
+United Way is a volunteer-directed nonprofit operated by a trained staff.
 The United Way connects funding to important programming.
 But we are more than just fundraisers.
 We are the hand raisers.
 We are the game changers.
 We are the stop-talking and start-doing and take on the impossible taskmasters.

 In Saginaw County, nearly 50% of residents struggle to meet their most basic needs.
 We fight to help build better futures for Saginaw County residents.
 We fight for those who do not have a voice.
 We fight for Saginaw County residents by funding programs that combat the root causes of financial instability.

 Change Doesn't Happen Alone

 United Way makes it easy to give to all the causes that matter within a community.
 We rely on numerous small donations to create meaningful change.
 We ensure that all money donated to us is used in the most efficient and effective manner.
 United Way volunteers investigate the needs within our community and ensure United Way dollars are distributed to programs that work to address core issues within the community.
 By giving, advocating, and volunteering, we can all work towards achieving the vision of a vibrant Saginaw County community where all families can thrive.
 We have one life.
 To live better, we must Live United.

 - Fractured Community Activities